codeonlyjs/website/content/guide/index.md

 ---
 # Welcome to CodeOnly

-CodeOnly is a simple, lightweight, easy-to-learn framework for front-end web development.
+CodeOnly is a simple, lightweight, easy-to-learn framework for web development.

 It's designed for coders, it's fast and small and uses modern JavaScript.
 It's tool-free during development so there's